ranger-ross/ranger-ross.github.io/content/blog/evolution-of-rust.md

 I have began to wonder if the pace of new feature additions is healthy long term.
 It begs the question "What will Rust look like in 2035?"

-To be clear, we need new Rust language features as we do not want the to stagnate.
+To be clear, we need new Rust language features as we do not want to stagnate.
-But at what point is a langauge solidified and the pace of which large langauge features added slowed down?
+But at what point is a language solidified and the pace of which large language features added slowed down?
 I am not saying Rust is at that point yet but its an interesting question to ponder.

 ## Onboarding Friction